kshetline/tubular_time/README.md

 }
 ```

 When using a `DateAndTime` object to create a `DateTime` instance, you need only set a minimal number of fields to specify the date and/or time you are trying to specify.
-You can use short or long names for field (if you use both, the short form takes priority).
+You can use either short or long names for fields (if you use both, the short form takes priority).

 At minimum, you must specify a date or a time.
 If you only specify a date, the time will be treated as midnight at the start of that date.
 If you only specify a time, you can create a special dateless time instance.
 You can also, of course, specify both date and time together.